Lepa Brena: 1991–1999: Ja nemam drugi dom and Grand Production

 The music video for "Ti si moj greh" had an ancient Egyptian theme, with Brena dressed as a pharaoh.
+It is the Serbian version of the song "Pia Prosefhi" by Elina Konstantopoulou which represented Greece in the Eurovision Song Contest 1995.

 Song "Luda za tobom" is Serbian version song "Astatos" by Pasxalis Terzis from Greece.
 That song is released in 1994.
 Shortly after Lepa Brena's version, versions of the same song were released in Bulgaria in 1999 (Kamelia – Luda po tebe) and a year later in Poland (Diana – Pójdę za tobą), with the greatest similarities between all versions of the same song being found in the chorus.
 Later, "Luda za tobom" was adapted in other countries, such as Romania.

 Brena became co-founder of the Serbian record label Grand Production in December 1998.